Last Updated: Feb 9, 2022

-So if wife and I are FI, why are we still working?
+So if my wife and I are Financially Independent (FI), why are we still working?

 Well, as I wrote in “FI Explained”, Financial Independence does not equal Early Retirement.
 When we started seriously pursuing FI after I obtained my PhD in 2016, we never set a goal to retire in our 30’s, even though theoretically we could retire if we wanted to.